menu

 Cerulean is a tiny town located in the state of Kentucky.
 With a population of 303 people and just one neighborhood, Cerulean is the 356th largest community in Kentucky.

-A relatively large number of people in Cerulean telecommute to their jobs.
-Overall, about 20.60% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 20.60% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Cerulean is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Cerulean doesn't have a public transportation system that people use for their commute.

 The rate of college-level education in Cerulean is quite a bit lower than the national average among all cities of 21.84%: just 11.59% of people here over 25 have a bachelor's degree or an advanced degree.